miku/zeromq-slides/slides.md

 * deals with multiple hops

 !SLIDE left

+# Tradeoffs

+* very high abstraction level - might be good or bad
+* strict on input - sockets are not exposable to say, the web

+!SLIDE left

 # ØMQ in finc

 * used in a peripheral part
-* used for optimized batched, MUX-ish Libero requests
+* used for optimized batched Libero requests
 * helps us to retrieve Libero data fast without overloading Libero

 !SLIDE left